Tabulater/KingsUniveristyCollege/README.md

 ## 👨‍💻 Author

+Aashrith Raj Tatipamula
 Created as part of the King's Internship program.

 ## 🙏 Acknowledgments

-- King's College London for the internship opportunity
+- King's University College for the internship opportunity
 - Open source machine learning community
 - Contributors and mentors